njtierney/validateHOT/README.md

 ```

 In this case, the group assignment is stored in form of integers.
-However, the output is the same if it is a factor or if it is labelled
+However, the output is the same if it is a factor or labelled data.
+To
-data.
-To proof this we just quickly change `group` into a factor by
+proof this we just quickly change `group` into a factor by using the
-using the `factor()` function provided by the *R* Core Team (2023).
+`factor()` function provided by the *R* Core Team (2023).

 ``` r
 CBC$Group <- base::factor(